rapid7/insightconnect-workflows/workflows/Block_Flagged_Hash_with_Insight_Agent_from_InsightIDR/help.md

 # Description

-Disabling a compromised account can limit the scope of an attack and buy valuable time to investigate and contain the threat.
-This workflow disables a domain user account from an InsightIDR Brute Force - Domain Account UBA alert.
+Quarantining a compromised asset can limit the scope of an attack and buy valuable time to investigate and contain the threat.
+This workflow quarantines an asset that has an Insight agent on it from an InsightIDR Flagged Hash UBA alert.

 # Key Features

-* **Break the Kill Chain** - Credentials provide attackers with easy access to numerous targets.
-Disabling a compromised account or forcing a password reset can quickly and effectively interrupt an attacker’s kill chain.
+* **Break the Kill Chain** - Quarantining an asset can quickly and effectively interrupt an attacker’s kill chain.
-* **Buy Time to Investigate and Remediate** - In a pinch, disabling a user account can limit your threat exposure and buy your team valuable time to investigate and contain a threat.
+* **Buy Time to Investigate and Remediate** - In a pinch, quarantining an asset can limit your threat exposure and buy your team valuable time to investigate and contain a threat.

 # Requirements

 * InsightIDR
-* Active Directory connection
+* Insight Agent on the asset to be quarantined

 # Documentation